-AASA will become involved in operational matters impacting member airlines and work closely with the Air Operator’s Committee, and other stakeholders to assist in arriving at mutually beneficially solutions.
-This includes aspects related to Safety and Security, provision of services on behalf of Airlines through Aviation Coordination Services (ACS) and general operational matters.
+AASA is involved in operational matters impacting member airlines and work closely with the Air Operator’s Committee, and other stakeholders to assist in arriving at mutually beneficially solutions.
+This includes aspects related to Safety and Security, provision of services on behalf of Airlines through Aviation Co-ordination Services (ACS) and general operational matters.

 AASA Safety Committee

 This committee is an AASA Standing Committee and meets quarterly.
 In the interest of safety of the aviation industry, it is open to all airlines, both AASA and non-AASA Members to attend, as well as all industry role players which have an interest in the improvement of aviation safety.
 There is an open exchange of information where areas of concern are raised by Airports Company South Africa (ACSA), Air Traffic Navitation Services (ATNS), the South African Civil Aviation Authority (CAA) and all industry stakeholders.